• Home

 Jump to Recipe Print Recipe

-If you are looking for a cold-weather plant-based comfort food – let these breaded beans be your guide.
-They have everything – a creamy, zesty cashew cream, warm but lightly crisp butter beans, and a balsamic lemon glaze to finish everything.
-Plus, the only cooking you’ll be doing is in the oven, making this highly ~fussy~ looking meal anything but difficult.
+If you are looking for cold-weather plant-based comfort food, let these Breaded Beans & Sage Cashew Cream be your guide.
+They have everything – a creamy, zesty cashew cream, warm but lightly crisp butter beans and a balsamic lemon glaze to finish everything.
+Plus, the only cooking you’ll be doing is in the oven, making this impressive-looking meal anything but difficult.

 I timed this recipe to make it as efficient as possible, the goal is to give you an amazing, comforting result in a relatively small amount of time.
 The beans go in the oven first, while they are roasting you make the cream and the glaze, and as soon as they are out of the oven, everything is ready to assemble.
 This is one of my current favorite dinners, and I hope it makes it into your cold-weather rotation as well!